 1. What are the steps of the EURid timetable?

-Twelve months after this transition period, on January 1st, 2022 00:00:00 CET the withdrawn domains will again be available for general registration.
-Their release will be done in batches.
+As of 1 January 2022, the withdrawn domains will be available for general registration again.
+They will be released in batches.

 2. Have you got it all memorized?
 Here is a timeline to help you!

 Interested?
 Here’s a solution that will allow you to keep your .eu domain!